NonlinearOscillations/HarmonicBalance.jl/docs/src/manual/solving_harmonics.md

 ```

 ## Sorting solutions

 Solving a steady-state problem over a range of parameters returns a solution set for each parameter.
 For a continuous change of parameters, each solution in a set usually also changes continuously; it is said
 to form a ''solution branch''.
-For an example, see the three colour-coded branches for the Duffing oscillator in Example 1.
+For an example, see the three colour-coded branches for the Duffing oscillator on the [introduction page](@ref getting_started).

 For stable states, the branches describe a system's behaviour under adiabatic parameter changes.

 Therefore, after solving for a parameter range, we want to order each solution set such that the solutions' order reflects the branches.